ptcrews/smtcoq/SMTCoqTasks.md

 	`forall Q1..Qn.H1 -> ... -> Hn -> G`?
 		- [ ] Read quantifier subsection of logic section of Software foundations.
 	- [ ] Read spec of all quantifier rules
 	- [x] Make a feature request to the veriT group to remove alpha renaming of proofs with quantifiers.
 This request was denied because it is complicated to do from veriT's point of view.
-	- [ ] With the current Alethe proofs, parse subproofs and parse `bind` as a no-op and for all resolutions, remove the `bind` `equiv_pos2` premises.
+	- [x] With the current Alethe proofs, parse subproofs and parse `bind` as a no-op and for all resolutions, remove the `bind` `equiv_pos2` premises.
+Do this via an AST transformation
-- [ ] Add support for subproofs (reuse or redo?)
+- [ ] Add support for subproofs using Chantal's flattening method.
+Do this via an AST transformation
+- [x] Add Arithmetic rules
+	- [x] Implement `lia_generic`, `la_tautology`, `la_disequality` as they were by the old parser
+	- [x] Arith simplify rules: `div_simplify`, `prod_simplify`, `unary_minus_simplify`, `minus_simplify`
+	- [x] `la_rw_eq` rule
+	- [x] Modify parser for `la_generic` which now takes arguments
+	- [x] Test
+- [ ] Support abduction
+	- [ ] Create a `cvc4_abduct` tactic that will return 5 abducts if the solver returns `sat`
+- [ ] Support cvc5
+	- [x] Add cvc5 tactic
+	- [ ] Support `forall_inst` from cvc5
-	- [ ] Refl rule
+	- [ ] Figure out spec of `all_simplify` and support it
 - [ ] Set up testing of benchmarks
 	- [x] Generate proofs for all benchmarks.
-	- [ ] Generate proofs with sharing for all benchmarks.
+	- [x] Generate proofs with sharing for all benchmarks.
 	- [x] Generate `verit_proof_parser` vernac for generic proof file
 		- [ ] Can we generalize this?
-We will need to use programming in Coq.
+We will need to use programming in Coq. `verit_checker` is an easier way to do this but it doesn't currently support proofs with quantifiers, so no dice.
-	- [ ] Search tests to answer the following.
+	- [x] Search tests to answer the following.
-		- [ ] How many proofs contain subproofs?
+		- [x] How many proofs contain subproofs?
 How many are quantifier-free?
-		- [ ] How many proofs contain subproofs that are simply alpha-renamings?
+		- [x] How many proofs contain subproofs that are simply alpha-renamings?
-- [ ] Add Arithmetic rules
-	- [x] Implement `lia_generic`, `la_tautology`, `la_disequality` as they were by the old parser
-	- [x] Arith simplify rules: `div_simplify`, `prod_simplify`, `unary_minus_simplify`, `minus_simplify`
-	- [x] `la_rw_eq` rule
-	- [ ] Modify parser for `la_generic` which now takes arguments
-	- [ ] Test
 - [ ] Add Bit-vector rules
 	- [x] How does a regular LFSC proof look vs a veriT proof?
 	- [x] How does an LFSC BV proof look?